Sindhu1303/Sentimental-Analysis-using-SVM/README.md

 # Sentimental-Analysis-using-SVM
-Facial Emotion Classification and sentiment analysis on text
+Facial Emotion Classification and Natural Language Processing project for classifying whether a given text (comments,reviews,tweets etc) is positve or negative